 From the '40s: Matte Skin

-Have you ever seen shiny-looking skin on an Old Hollywood portrait?
+Have you ever seen dewy skin on an Old Hollywood portrait?
 Of course not.
 That's because pressed powder was ultra-popular back then, giving starlets the illusion of perfectly matte skin.
 And while we love a dramatic highlighter moment, sometimes matte skin (that's hydrated and radiant rather than dry and flaky) takes the cake.

 From the '40s: White Liner